 - Walk In The Park (2 Wins)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was River City in 2006, winning for Noel Chance at odds of 9/1 under the guidance of Tom Doyle.
-Looking at the runners at the head of the market over the last 20 renewals there have been 9 winning favourites in the race.
-Before placing your bet on the 2025 Celebration Chase head over to see which other runners today are being backed by the best racing tipsters today.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Route to the Celebration Chase